SAVE $ - WHEN YOU BOOK DIRECT YOU'LL NEVER PAY CONCIERGE FEES OR COMMISSIONS!

-Discover the beauty of Maine’s rivers with our full-service canoe trip outfitting!
+Discover the beauty of Maine’s iconic waterways with our full-service Allagash River canoe trip outfitting.
 We specialize in providing everything you need for an unforgettable paddling adventure, including expert trip planning, reliable shuttle services, and top-quality equipment rentals.
 Whether you’re exploring the iconic Allagash Wilderness Waterway or another of Maine’s scenic rivers, we’re here to make your journey seamless and stress-free.
 From canoes and camping gear to personalized route recommendations, we cater to all experience levels.
-Let us handle the logistics while you immerse yourself in the wilderness, fishing, wildlife viewing, and the timeless charm of Maine’s pristine waterways.
-Adventure awaits
+We handle the logistics, while you immerse yourself in the wilderness: paddling, fishing, wildlife watching, and soaking in the timeless charm of Maine’s wilderness.

-Paddle Maine’s most famous wilderness river, the historic Allagash River Waterway!
+Adventure Awaits – Paddle Maine’s most famous wilderness river – the Legendary Allagash Wilderness Waterway!
 For over 100 years, sportsmen and recreationists have gathered their supplies and guides from our location in Downtown Greenville.
 In 1970, the Allagash River was designated a National Wild and Scenic River to protect and preserve this beautiful watershed for all who appreciate wilderness.

 It’s an excellent trip for fishing, flat water, quick water, class II whitewater paddling, wildlife viewing, and photography.
 Eighty designated campsites are well-maintained and designed.
 Each site has a campfire ring, picnic table, and outhouse.
 No fire permits are needed; however, fires are only permitted in the fire ring at the site.

-Camping and canoeing experience is required for a self-guided canoe trip.
+Previous canoeing and backcountry camping experience is recommended for self-guided canoe trips.
 The Allagash River is mostly an easy-to-moderate and lake trip; however, you are in a remote wilderness location.
 Good trip planning and judgment are essential for a fun, safe experience.

 Red Canoe On Lake Shore